Previous dayNovember 5, 2025Next day

 0.0 km---✓ ReviewedUSGS →

 On November 5, 2025, worldwide seismic activity registered a magnitude 3.3 earthquake 14 km ENE of Wright, Wyoming at 19:03 UTC.
-At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 43.795°N, -105.320°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-05